-Deer Mice in Bristol TN
+Deer Mice in Bristol and Johnson City TN TN

 Most often, found in rural areas outdoors, deer mice rarely invade residential properties.
 That said, they are still a common problem in agricultural areas, outbuildings, sheds, and more.
 Their true danger lies in the fact that they are common carriers of hantavirus.
 They feed at dusk and dawn and tend to prefer insects, seeds, nuts, berries, and more.
 These rodents are a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
 Deer mice are nocturnal and spend their days in cup-shaped nests made of stems, leaves, and fibrous materials.